How I Make Money on eBay, Vinted and Etsy

 It’s about listings that sell repeatedly, with profit left after fees, VAT and shipping.

-If you’re trying to build steady marketplace income, this is where I’d begin.
+If you’re trying to build steady income from selling online, this is where I’d begin.
+The website and dispatch structure that support this are documented separately

 The £500+/Month Benchmark